rwxrob/notes/Chronic inflammation cured.md

 - I don't have the wear that stinky physical IRL chest corset constricting my breathing

 If I sound a little angry writing that list it is because I am.
 As much as I believe it was the right thing at the right time, I have come to really be angry with just where the state of "content consumers" has reached.
 In short, I would just rather not think about it and go ride my bike.
 ### Joining TJ and Kris

 I have fulfilled my observation that the more likely you are to hear from someone, the less likely you are to want to hear what they have to say.
 I'm pulling a TJ Hallowaychuk, who hardly does anything for open source anymore, or more sadly, a Kris Nova who "just wanted to go climbing."
 ### It's not my fault or responsibility

 The throngs of mediocrity wanting to be spoon fed a better life, to be told everything to do, can languish and die for all I care.
-It's not my probleI've seen enough to know that these diseased people would refuse spoon-fed medicine and still end up dead.
+It's not my problem.
+I've seen enough to know that these diseased people would refuse spoon-fed medicine and still end up dead.
 Many are too far gone or from abysmally bad places in life.
 Many are fighting debilitating neurological disorders and horrible life situations.
 None of it is my fault.
 I cannot save them.
 I felt like the captain of the Titanic when that mother comes in with her infant and says, "Please sir, there are no more lifeboats, what shall we do?"
 No more.

 Hearing about all the individual problems of every single viewer was just too much to take.
-I didn't start this shit.
 I didn't start the fire.
-It's been always burning and frankly, let the lazy burn.
+It's been always burning since the world's been turnin' and frankly, let the lazy burn.
 Amidst all the _real_ cases of people who need help there are the ultra lazy sloths and mixing them is a powder-keg of stress in my life.
 I don't give a shit those lazy fucking assholes who cannot tear their eyes away from some booba's breasts or brain-dead video game to help themselves and then _complain_ about it "being too hard."
 Fuck 'em.
 Let's Darwin's law take effect.

 I resent many people who don't deserve it because of the few who tricked me into caring and thinking something in my power could actually help them.
 It worked at SKILSTAK because I _choose_ them.
 The Internet is full of idiots who are _not_ all of humanity and frankly never will be.
 The best part of humanity barely uses the Internet.
 90% of those posting a comment are simply not worth listening to.
 I want nothing to do with these meme-worshipping incels blaming everyone but their fat, lazy selves for their problems—let alone help them to get gainful employment by doing the least amount of work possible.
 Most of them won't even do the work to read this note to understand these feelings.
 This is why I'm _never_ making a "why I don't stream anymore video."
 The non-lazy ones will actually read this and know.
 Let Darwin do his work on the rest.
 ### Writing is better